-Instead, that album came in late 1981, when “Arc of a Diver” kickstarted his solo career big time.
-He teamed up with Texan songwriter Will Jennings to provide lyrics for a batch of great songs like “Second Hand Woman,” “Night Train” and the melodic title song.
+Instead, that album came in late 1980, when “Arc of a Diver” kickstarted his solo career big time.
+He teamed up with Texan songwriter Will Jennings, who provided lyrics for a batch of great songs like “Second Hand Woman,” “Night Train” and the melodic title song.
 It was truly a one-man tour de force, with Winwood playing all the instruments himself.
 The leadoff track, “While You See a Chance,” peaked at #7 in the US, beginning his decade-long commercial success here, and the album reached #3.
 A retrospective review on AllMusic gushed, “Utterly unencumbered by the baggage of his long years in the music business, Winwood reinvented himself as a completely contemporary artist on this outstanding album.”

 I never quite understood why the 1982 follow-up LP, “Talking Back to the Night,” didn’t equal its predecessor’s success, at least in the US, where it stalled at #28.
 Songs like “Big Girls Walk Away,” “Help Me Angel” and the amazing title song deserved more attention, as did “Valerie,” which did finally reach #9 five years after initial release when it was remixed and included on Winwood’s “Chronicles” collection.